 At these speeds, our senses cannot inform us of the now, yet the now seems stable and continuous.

-Our mind slows everything down and creates the now.
+Our mind slows everything down, creating the illusion of the now.

 When a tree falls in the forest and no one is around to hear it, does it make a sound?